fyodor-org-uk/fyodor/random-generators/index.md

 }
 {% endhighlight %}

-Out test's only interested in the age of our car, but you can see we’re already getting bogged down with concerns about the rest of the data on our car:
+Out test's only interested in the age of our car but already some questions spring to mind about the rest of the data on our car:

 * if we don't populate name and description will it get persisted/serialized etc OK?
 Are there any rules about valid characters and sizes?